 The PostgreSQL DB stores a materialized view of the Replica Network, which is the data that the specific Client node is permitted to view in a processed format.

 BFT Client Protocol

-The BFT client must ensure the validity of the data that it collects from the Replica Network before sending it back to the application.
+The BFT client must ensure the validity of the data collected from the Replica Network before sending it back to the application.

 The BFT client collects and compares the results received from each Replica node.
-The BFT client receives a request from an application.
-This request is sent from the BFT client to the Replica Network.
-After each Replica node executes the request, each of these nodes sends the result back to the BFT client.
+The BFT client receives a request from an application, and this request is sent from the BFT client to the Replica Network.
+After each Replica node executes the request, each node sends the result back to the BFT client.
 When the BFT client collects sufficient replies, it can return the result to the application.
-The Client node waits for 2f+1 identical results before it returns a reply, (the Client node does not need to wait for n identical results).
+The Client node waits for 2f+1 identical results before returning a reply (the Client node does not need to wait for n identical results).

 The BFT client usually communicates with the primary Replica node.
 The BFT client sends requests to the primary Replica node.
 The primary Replica node then forwards the request to the rest of the Replica nodes to be executed, and these nodes in the network send the result of the execution directly back to the Client node.

 If the BFT client does not know the primary Client node, it sends the request to all the Replica nodes in the network.
 The results returned by the Replica nodes include the primary Replica node ID.
 After f+1 results are returned, the BFT client can identify the primary Replica node and send the request only to that primary Replica node.

 If a view change occurs, and another Replica node becomes the primary, then the Client node might need to broadcast the request to all the Replica nodes in the network.
 The Client node waits for the results to discover the new Replica primary node.

 A view change can occur when the primary Replica node is down and directly connected to the primary Replica node times out.
 In this case, the BFT client reverts to sending the request to all the Replica nodes.
 The timeout is computed dynamically and set to the average measured communication speed, plus three standard deviations.